-Sometimes you need to shrink C drive, for example: you forget to edit and create partition when installing Windows 10, so C drive occupy all disk space.
+Sometimes you need to shrink C drive partition, for example: you forget to edit and create partition when installing Windows, so C drive occupied all disk space.
 In that case, you can create more volumes by shrinking C drive to release free space.
-If drive D is running out of space, you can also shrink C to extend it.
+If drive D is running out of space, you can shrink C to extend it.
 If you want to upgrade from Windows 7/8 to Windows 10, you also need to decrease C drive to extend system reserved partition.

-To shrink C drive, Windows 10 has Shrink Volume in native Disk Management utility, but many people feedback that they can't shrink C drive in Windows 10/8/7.
-In this article, I'll explain the reasons why Disk Management is unable to shrink C drive in Windows 10 Disk Management and easy method to solve this problem.
+To shrink C drive, there's Shrink Volume function built in native Disk Management utility, but many people feedback that they can't shrink C drive in Windows 10/8/7.
+In this article, I'll explain the reasons why Disk Management is unable to shrink C drive in Windows 10/8/7 laptop/desktop/pad and how to solve this problem easily.

-Why cannot shrink partition C: in Windows 10 DM
+Why cannot shrink C drive in Windows 10/8/7

-There are 2 common reasons why cannot shrink C: drive in Windows 10 Disk Management: inconsistent available space and unmovable files.
-I'll explain one by one.
+There are 3 common reasons why can't shrink C: drive in Windows 10/8/7 using Disk Management tool.

-When shrinking a partition with Shrink Volume, Disk Management will calculate the used and available disk space to shrink firstly.
-If you don't enter an amount by yourself, the maximum available space.
+When shrinking a partition with Shrink Volume function, Disk Management will calculate the used and available free space to shrink firstly.
+If you don't enter an amount by yourself, the maximum available space is used by default.
 In my computer, the available amount of space is 150264MB.

-As we know, many types of files are writing into C drive continuously, so the available space maybe less than 150264MB when clicking Shrink.
-That means, you can't shrink C drive with default maximum space.
+As we know, many types of files are writing into C drive continuously, so the available space maybe less than 150264MB when clicking Shrink button.
+That means, you can't shrink C drive with original calculated maximum space.
 I did this and I received the error message "There is not enough space available on the disk(s) to complete this operation."

-In my another test computer, I shrank C drive to smaller size without issue, but when I do it again, Disk Management shows 0 and Shrink button is greyed out.
-As you see, there is still 7.53GB free space in C: drive, but Disk Management doesn't allow to shrink it.
+In my another test computer, I shrunk C drive to smaller size without issue, but when I do it again, Disk Management shows 0 available and Shrink button is greyed out.
+As you see, there is still 7.53GB free space in C: drive, but Disk Management doesn't allow shrinking it.

 For example, C drive is made up of 4 blocks.
 If the unmovable files are located in block 3, you cannot shrink C drive to block 2 or 1, although there is free space there.
 The unmovable files include Paging file, Hibernation and other large files.

-What to do when can't shrink C drive in DM
+What to do if unable to shrink C drive partition

-Download NIUBI Partition Editor, you'll see all disk partition info on the right and available operations on the left.
+Download NIUBI Partition Editor, you'll see all disk partition info and layout on the right, available operations are listed on the left and via right click.

 Right click C drive and select "Resize/Move Volume", you have two options in the pop-up window:

-Then you can shrink partition C towards right and make Unallocated space on the left side.
+Then you can shrink C drive and make Unallocated space on the left side.

-Besides shrinking and extending partitions, NIUBI Partition Editor helps move, merge, copy, convert, defrag, hide, wipe, scan disk partition, etc.
+Besides shrinking and extending partitions, NIUBI Partition Editor helps you move, merge, copy, convert, defrag, hide, wipe partition, scan bad sectors and much more.